bagel-dawg/bageltech.io/src/bageltech-io/index.md

 *    Designed and Maintained CICD pipelines on Github Actions with custom ephemeral EC2-based self-hosted agents.
 *    Ground-up design and implementation of the Swimlane Cloud and Turbine Cloud Kubernetes platforms across 8 regions.
 *    Provided site reliability for customers running in Swimlane's Dedicated Cloud and Turbine Cloud platform.
-*    Managed multi-region cloud-native Kubernetes clusters containing hundereds of nodes per region.
+*    Designed and Supported multi-region cloud-native Kubernetes clusters containing hundereds of nodes per region.
-*    Managed dozens of individual Kubernetes clusters with hundereds of individual nodes combined.
+*    Designed and Supported dozens of individual Kubernetes clusters with hundereds of individual nodes combined.
 *    Provided last-escalation level support for the on-prem version of the Swimlane product deployed on top of a kubeadm-based distro + KOTS.
-*    Write and maintain internal tooling to enable observability and to tackle operational pain points.
+*    Written and maintained internal tooling to enable observability and to tackle operational pain points.

 ## Alion Science and Technology
 Oct 2018 - June 2019